GloryOyinkansola/Customer-Churn/README.md

 # Customer-Churn

-Classifying which customer is likely to leave a bank or not
+An algorithm that Predictd which customer is likely to leave a bank.
+Specific campaigns can then be targeted to this set of people to retain them